-2017 marks one hundred years since Holy Cross Hospital came to Haslemere.
-We have a number of celebrations planned and hope you will be able to join us in commemorating our centenary of service in healthcare.
+2017 marked one hundred years since Holy Cross Hospital came to Haslemere.
+Throughout the year, we held a number of celebrations to commemorate our centenary of service in healthcare.

 Holy Cross Hospital’s history

 The Hospital traces its history back to Blessed Marie Thérèse Haze who was born in Belgium and who, in 1833, received permission to form a religious congregation devoted to works of charity.

 The Sisters first came to establish communities in England in the 1860s.
 During the First World War, a safer location was needed for a TB sanatorium that had been opened in Ramsgate, Kent some years earlier.
 In December 1916, the Congregation became the new owner of Shottermill Hall in Haslemere and 33 acres of land.